 Skin cancers may appear differently, depending on the type.
 Melanoma can look like a mole with an irregular shape and color.
 Non-melanoma skin cancers may appear as discolored patches or lumps on the skin.

-The American Academy of Dermatology says that about 1 in 5 Americans will get the condition at some point in their life.
+The American Academy of Dermatology says that about 1 in 5 Americans will get the condition at some point.

-This article describes what skin cancer looks like, the different warning signs to look out for, and more.
+This article describes what skin cancer and precancer looks like, the warning signs to look out for, and more.

 This section looks at some pictures of melanoma and non-melanoma skin cancers.